angelhd1999/EscapeRoomProject/README.md

 ## Spoiler and extensive explanation

-**If you want to play the game, we do not recommend reading any further**, as we will explain all the **interactions, tracks and events** of the game below, and you will lose the emotion of discovering it for yourself.
+**If you want to enjoy the game, we do not recommend reading any further**, as we will explain all the **interactions, tracks and events** of the game below, and you will lose the emotion of discovering it for yourself.

 This is the **list of full-body interactions** that we implemented on the game:<br />
 * **Decision-making capacity with the head:**